 proc sql; select * from sashelp.prdsale where precise < 20 intersect select * from sashelp.prdsale where prodtype = "OFFICE"; quit;

-- It is assumed that the tables in each query are structurally identical as a result of the wildcard character is specified within the SELECT assertion.
+- It is assumed that the tables in each query are structurally identical because the wildcard character is specified within the SELECT assertion.